Summary & Highlights

 1. Scrambled Eggs

 Eggs are an excellent high protein food source for seniors.
-They’re also packed with healthy fats and also contain nutrients that can fight off diseases, like lutein and zeaxanthin.
+They’re also packed with healthy fats and contain nutrients that can fight diseases like lutein and zeaxanthin.
 Best of all, when scrambled, eggs are extremely soft and easy to swallow.